AnirudhHimself/ragtag/README.md

 devtools::install_github("AnirudhHimself/ragtag")
 ```

 To use the theme change the YAML for the Rmarkdown document to include the theme in the output.
-It also shows up as a template in Rstudio.
+It also shows up as a template in RStudio.

 ```YAML
 ---